Abi Spence

 • I hold DBS clearance to work with adults.

-• Since 2018 I have worked in private practice in in London.
-I now work online and in person at Miller's Yard in York and offer outdoor therapy in the North York Moors.
+• Since 2018 I have worked in private practice in London.
+I now work online and in person at Miller's Yard in York and offer outdoor therapy in several locations.

 Outdoor Therapy

-Before the session, we negotiate where we meet, how we will manage confidentiality and privacy during the session, and other details.
+Safety and your individual needs are the priority.
+Before the session, we negotiate where we meet, assess any risk, how we will manage confidentiality and privacy during the session, and what 50 minutes of might look might look like for you (I can tailor distance, route, terrain etc to your individual needs).

-We have a 25 minute meeting, which can be online, in person or on the phone.
-During it, we will discuss what has brought you to this point.
+First, We have a 25 minute meeting, which can be online, in person or on the phone.
 I answer any questions you may have, and explain the practicalities of how we work together.

 I work in central York and North Yorkshire.
 In York, my consultation room is in Miller's Yard, Gillygate.
 Union Terrace, Monk Bar and Bootham Row car parks are nearby, and further parking is available in nearby streets.
 It is a 10 minute walk from York station.